GianLorenzetto/GianLorenzetto.github.io-www/_posts/2016-03-10-apidays-2016-highlights.md

 > ... a service-oriented architecture composed of loosely coupled elements that have bounded contexts.

-I like the addition of distributed in there, but he also had a whole list of guidance around building APIs.
+I like the subtle change to _distributed architecture_, but he also had a whole list of guidance around building APIs.
 He recommended ensuring a _single responsibility for each service_, and that you must define and document your services.
 He talked about _responsible services_, which are services that use as few other services as possible.

 He also touched on _data ownership_, and that it's a good idea to have one schema per service, independent of all other services.
 In this way you can avoid inappropriate joining (why does that sound so funny? ... ahem)

-More tips included caching data where processing happens, preferring async communication wherever possible and that if two services are very chatty then they are probably the same service (hint: combine them into one, or reconsider their contexts, because their boundaries are not well defined or separated).
+More tips included caching data where processing happens, preferring async communication wherever possible and that if two services are very chatty then they are probably the same service (Hint: combine them into one, or reconsider their contexts, because their boundaries are not well defined or separated).
 They also used [Pact](https://github.com/realestate-com-au/pact) for testing.

 One more general piece of advice he gave was to organise the team around the work.
 This is really good to remember, as organising the work around the team is just silo'ing and shifts focus away from features / business value.

 # [Steven Willmott (3scale) - Entering the platform age](http://www.slideshare.net/3scale/entering-the-platform-age-how-to-create-genuine-value-for-internal-and-external-api-consumers)

-The keynote from day 2, and stressed again the need for governance and communication around your APIs.
+The keynote from the second day, and stressed again the need for governance and communication around your APIs.
 He also made an interesting point about the shift from 1-1 to 1-N client server interactions, and even further to N-N interactions with the proliferation of both connected devices and services.

 He made a great point that the value of any platform lies in allowing co-creation between providers and consumers.
 Makes sense.

-He also used put up a diagram with expectation on one axis (expected to unexpected) and outcome on the other (desirable to undesirable).
-He then made focused on the undesirable outcomes and made the wonderful connection of innovation as something that is _unexpected_ and _desirable_.
+He also put up a diagram with expectation on one axis (ranging from expected to unexpected) and outcome on the other (ranging from desirable to undesirable).
+He then focused on the undesirable outcomes and made the wonderful connection of innovation as something that is _unexpected_ and _desirable_.
 He also described the alternative of _unexpected_ and _undesirable_ as a fire drill :)

-Other interesting guidance was to not focus on the developer, as although they may be the _enabler_ of the user, it is actually the user who really consumes your API (hint: focus on the why? of your API, not the how?)
+Other interesting guidance was to not focus on the developer, as although they may be the _enabler_ of the user, it is actually the user who really consumes your API (Hint: focus on the _why_ of your API, not the _how_).
 Logically following on from this he noted that the measure of success of an API is not the number of hits, but the number of businesses (or amount of business value) enabled.

 One last bit of advice was that voice activation / commands will change APIs because they will need better ordering and filtering, it's simply not good enough to return just pages of data.
-Not sure I have an opinion, but it is interesting to think about how the if the consumers usage changes subtly (typing in a search box to asking Siri to find a nearby restaurant), it could have ramifications for your APIs usability.
+Not sure I have an opinion, but it is interesting to consider what happens if the consumers usage changes subtly (typing in a search box becomes asking Siri to find a nearby restaurant), and what ramifications that might have for your APIs usability.

 # [Uli holtel (BankWest) - following the signs](http://au.apidays.io/slides/holtel-follow-the-signs.pdf)